There are a lot of resources available now to help us learn to meditate. You can find meditation classes online as well as Yoga Nidra online.

 This is where Yoga practice and Hot Yoga become so practical.
 Merging with something is what we all do naturally.
 We’ve all had those times when we’re engrossed in what we’re doing, and we don’t notice the time pass.
 Sometimes, we wake up from a task, and notice that we’re not breathing even though we’re not out of breath!
 Merging with an object is what we do naturally anyway – if we can get away from all the distractions.

-Over the thousands of years since, Yoga evolved many techniques to clear distractions and improve focus.
-The practices of Yoga are all aimed at this., Whether it’s posture, mantra, or meditation – it’s all about quietening the distractions so we can merge with just whatever we are practicing.
-Keep at it, and you’ll learn to merge with your everyday life.
+Over the thousands of years since Yoga evolved many techniques to clear distractions and improve focus.
+The practices of Yoga are all aimed at this., Whether it’s posture, mantra, or meditation – it’s all about quietening the distractions so we can merge with just whatever we are practising.
+Keep at it, and you’ll learn to merge it with your everyday life.
 You’ll be in Yoga, always.